Beirut Central District: Beirut Souks

 The northern section of Beirut Souks houses an entertainment complex designed by Paris-based architecture firm Valode & Pistre.
-A mega entertainment destination, it comprises 14 cinemas with two VIP halls served by large lounge and concession areas.
-At Allenby Street Level, high-end boutiques line the sides while the adjacent L-shaped building hosts the cafes and restaurants.
-The northern souks also have a large department store designed by the international architecture and design firm Zaha Hadid Architects, based in Clerkenwell, London.
+It comprises 14 cinemas with two VIP halls served by lounge and concession areas.

 Art and music

 Beirut is the center of the entertainment business and art scene in the region.
 A thriving artistic center, Beirut has become a new regional hub for exhibitions, art galleries, and music performances.
 Local, regional and international exhibitions are regularly organized around the quarters of the city center.
 Those exhibitions cover a varied array of topics spanning sculptures, paintings, architecture and urban planning, manuscripts and archives, photography, handicrafts, and various other technical, commercial, industrial, and scientific themes.
 Venues that host these exhibitions range from historic buildings, cultural centers, media headquarters, bookstores and cafes to wholly dedicated exhibition centers and specialized display galleries.
 Also, open spaces often host numerous temporary art galleries and public shows.
 Beirut Souks, specifically Ajami Square and Trablous Street, have become a favorable location for street shows, exhibitions and concerts like the 2011 Miss Lebanon Pageant.
 Beirut International Exhibition & Leisure Center (commonly BIEL) is a dedicated fair ground, constituting 15000 sq meters of display floor, that hosts diversely themed exhibitions.
 Saifi Village is Beirut's "Quartier des Arts" or "Arts Quarter", hosting year-round events in its vibrant cluster of art galleries and artisan shops.
 Concerts and musical performances can be attended in churches or historic buildings, in open spaces, and in private venues like the Music Hall.